The B2B Marketer’s Guide to Repurposing Content

-In addition to traffic and social media shares, it’s also important to look at the content that is generating backlinks to your site.
+In addition to traffic and social media shares, it’s also important to look at the content that’s generating backlinks to your site.

 For example, are you getting the most backlinks from research, reports, eBook, or whitepapers?
 Or, maybe you’re getting backlinks from very timely pieces.

-This will help figure out if it’s worth dedicating time and resources to repurpose content into more extensive assets, or if you should focus on more timely matters like news and industry trends instead.
+This will help you figure out if it’s worth dedicating time and resources to repurpose content into more extensive assets, or if you should focus on more timely matters like industry news and trends instead.

 - What audience are you trying to reach?